UKHSA-Internal/data-dashboard-api/documentation/Schema.md

 The following endpoints are used to construct a page similar to this:

 ![Figure 1](SamplePage.jpg)
-*__Figure 1__*
+#### Figure 1

 ---
 <br />

 - `/api/pages/v2/{topic/id}`

 This endpoint retrieves from the CMS the page content for the chosen topic/id.
 It includes all the associated information to enable the user to construct api requests for the rest of the items on the page.
-For example, the parameters needed for the requests to the metrics and graphs endpointsare in this response.
+For example, the parameters needed for the requests to the metrics and graphs endpoints are in this response.

 Example Response: